nazarja/issue-tracker/README.md

 **Tools you may need:**

-Python 3 installed on your machine https://www.python.org/downloads/ PIP installed on your machine https://pip.pypa.io/en/stable/installing/ Git installed on your machine: https://gist.github.com/derhuerst/1b15ff4652a867391f03 A text editor such as Pycharm https://www.jetbrains.com/pycharm/ or https://code.visualstudio.com/ Visual Studio Code A free account at https://www.mailgun.com/ MailGun
+Python 3 installed on your machine: https://www.python.org/downloads/
+PIP installed on your machine: https://pip.pypa.io/en/stable/installing/
+Git installed on your machine: https://gist.github.com/derhuerst/1b15ff4652a867391f03
+A text editor such as Pycharm https://www.jetbrains.com/pycharm/
+Or  Visual Studio Code https://code.visualstudio.com/
+A free account at https://www.mailgun.com/ MailGun

 **Instructions**